jrheard/blog/_drafts/book-report-architecture-patterns-python.md

 python_snippets: true
 ---

 I recently read [Architecture Patterns with Python](https://www.cosmicpython.com/).
 The book's primary focus is on how to structure programs so that they stay simple and maintainable as they grow: that's my specific favorite programming topic, so of course I liked it.
-I'm probably not going to use the exact techniques that the authors recommend in this book, but they discussed some cool ideas that reminded me of things I've run into at past jobs, and the book's [available to read for free online](https://www.cosmicpython.com/book/preface.html), so what's not to like?
+I'm probably not going to use the exact techniques that the authors recommend in this book, but they discussed some cool ideas that reminded me of things I've run into at past jobs, and the book's [available for free online](https://www.cosmicpython.com/book/preface.html), so what's not to like?

 <img src="{{site.baseurl}}/assets/img/architecture_patterns_with_python.jpg" />